EricBaidoo/GhanaSegNet/Chapter_4_Implementation.md

 The GhanaSegNet implementation leverages a carefully curated technology ecosystem that balances cutting-edge capabilities with production stability.
 The architecture follows microservices principles, enabling independent scaling and maintenance of different system components.

 **Core Deep Learning Infrastructure:**
-- **PyTorch 2.8.0:** Primary framework chosen for dynamic computational graphs and superior debugging capabilities
+- **PyTorch:** Primary framework chosen for dynamic computational graphs and superior debugging capabilities — use a version compatible with your CUDA/runtime; see `requirements.txt` for guidance.
-- **TorchVision 0.23.0:** Provides optimized computer vision operations and pre-trained model zoo
+- **TorchVision:** Provides optimized computer vision operations and pre-trained model zoo; choose the matching version for the installed PyTorch.
-- **EfficientNet-PyTorch 0.7.1:** Specialized implementation for EfficientNet architectures with mobile optimization
+- **EfficientNet / timm:** Use `timm` or `efficientnet-pytorch` as listed in `requirements.txt` for backbone implementations.
-- **Transformers 4.56.1:** Hugging Face library for state-of-the-art transformer implementations
+- **Transformers (optional):** Hugging Face utilities for transformer components; only required if you use HF transformer modules.
-- **CUDA 12.0+ Support:** GPU acceleration with automatic mixed precision training
+- **CUDA / cuDNN:** GPU acceleration with automatic mixed precision training; ensure CUDA toolkit and drivers align with the installed PyTorch wheel.

 **Advanced Data Processing Pipeline:**
 - **Albumentations 1.3.0:** Industry-standard augmentation library with food-specific transformations